 - Does not include any wiring and fuses

-Where this kit really shines, though is with the inverter they include, a SolarEdge with power optimizers.
+Where this kit really shines is the included inverter, a SolarEdge with power optimizers.
 Unlike other inverters that treat the entire solar installation as one big solar panel, SolarEdge’s system includes small power optimizers that optimize each solar panel individually for max production.

-In essence, SolarEdge’s inverter system squeezes each drop of production it can from your solar installation, ensuring you are seeing the biggest financial return possible.
+In essence, SolarEdge’s inverter system squeezes each drop of production it can from this system, ensuring that you get the most energy for your investment.

 If you’re looking to purchase a grid-tied solar panel kit, this is a pretty good option, but you need to work out costs to make sure it’s worthwhile.
 At $10,000, the cost breaks down to $1.72 per watt.